jettyio/smash2025/content/_index.md

 - Case studies and applications of sustainability in ML
 - Sustainable computing and system design
 - Environmental accounting methods for ML

+##### Sustainability, Healthcare and Safety, that's a bit of an odd mix - what's the deal?
+You’re not wrong.
+But that's kind of the point!
+We’re firm believers that creating spaces that cut across academic boundaries yields compelling insights.

+This event explores how AI in Sustainability and Healthcare are on parallel regulatory and operational trajectories and that they might benefit from a mutual exchange of ideas, governance and tooling.